-My name is Nicole Waddell, and this is my second year as a classroom teacher.
-I couldn't be more excited for this chapter of my life!
+My name is Nicole Waddell, and this is my third year as a classroom teacher.
 I am blessed to be a part of the Willard East family and to be your teacher.
 I can't wait to learn all about you, but first, I want to tell you about me.

 When not teaching, I love spending time with my family.
 I have a husband, Jamie, of five years and two little boys.
-Beckett is 3 and Dax is 3 months.
-I love being outdoors—taking walks, being in the water, going to baseball games.
+Beckett is 4, and Dax is 1.
+I love being outdoors.
 Volleyball is my favorite hobby, and I play on a team throughout the year.
 I do graphic design on the side and am passionate about photography.
 My parents and younger sister live in Platte City, Missouri where I am from.
 I am very close to them and my sister is one of my best friends.
 It’s hard not being in the same town, but we usually see each other twice a month.

 In 2011, I graduated from the University of Missouri-Columbia's School of Journalism with an emphasis in magazine design.
 I married my husband in June 2012, then we made the move to Springfield in August.
 He started as a teacher and coach at Willard High School, and I got a job as a creative coordinator at 417 Magazine.
 A couple years went by, and I realized it wasn't what I was meant to do for the rest of my life.
 I loved my time there, but my true passion was with children and being a teacher.
 I completed an online program and did my student teaching while working at the magazine and got my license in October 2015.
 I was hired as the computer teacher at Willard North and started in January for the remainder of the year.